Information for Prospective Candidates

 Process for Prospective Candidates

-Nominating petitions will be available from the District Clerk’s office at 160 Van Wyck Road, Blauvelt, New York, starting January 3, 2022.
-Candidates must submit petitions with a minimum of 25 signatures to the District Clerk’s office by February 7, 2022 at 5:00PM.
+Nominating petitions for the May 16, 2023 Board of Education Election will be available starting Wednesday, March 1, 2023 from the District Clerk’s office at 160 Van Wyck Road, Blauvelt, New York.
+Candidates must submit petitions with a minimum of 54 signatures to the District Clerk’s office by Monday, April 17, 2023 at 5:00PM.

 Board of Education Responsibilities